Tributes paid to teenager as brother appears in court charged with her murder

-Tributes have been paid to a 15-year-old girl who died on a caravan park in North Wales, as her brother appeared in court charged with her murder.
+The family of a 15-year-old girl who died at a North Wales holiday park have paid tribute to her, as her brother appeared in court charged with her murder.

-Matthew Selby, 19, of Ashton-under-Lyne, Greater Manchester, appeared at Mold Crown Court on Wednesday charged with the murder of his sister, Amanda.

-She died after officers were called to a report of a “domestic disturbance” at Ty Mawr Holiday Park in Towyn, near Abergele, on Saturday afternoon.
+Amanda Selby died after police were called to reports of a “domestic disturbance” at the Ty Mawr Holiday Park in Towyn, near Abergele, North Wales, on Saturday.

-Amanda’s school, Droylsden Academy, posted a message on its website which said: “Our school is saddened to have received the tragic news that one of our students, Amanda Selby in Year 10, has lost her life whilst on holiday with her family in Wales.

-“Our deepest sympathies and thoughts are with Amanda’s family at what is an incredibly difficult time.
+Her brother Matthew, 19, of Ashton-under-Lyne, Greater Manchester, has been charged with her murder.

+In a statement released by North Wales Police, Amanda’s family said: “Amanda was a loving daughter and granddaughter – she was caring, thoughtful, liked to help others and very much loved.
+She will be very sadly missed.”

 “Clearly, many members of our school community will be affected by this loss and we will be offering support to those who need it in the weeks and months ahead.